-The Ngā Ūranga to Pito-one section of Te Ara Tupua will be built on the harbour’s edge from Ngauranga Interchange to Honiana Te Puni Reserve in Petone connecting to the Pito-One to Melling section.
-Funding has recently been approved, and a delivery team has been selected to construct the project.
+The Ngā Ūranga to Pito-one section of Te Ara Tupua will be built on the harbour’s edge from Ngauranga Interchange to Honiana Te Puni Reserve in Petone connecting to the Pito-one to Melling section.
+Funding has recently been approved, and Te Ara Tupua Alliance has been formed to design and construct the project.

 An alliance is a different way of working together, compared to traditional construction contracts.
 It is a collaborative team made up of design and construction companies, working together with Waka Kotahi to deliver the project and achieve the best outcomes for the community.

 Te Ara Tupua Alliance is made up of Waka Kotahi, Downer NZ, HEB Construction and Tonkin + Taylor, supported by Isthmus, Boffa Miskell and Holmes Consulting.

 The project has received resource consents under the new process created by the COVID-19 Recovery (Fast-track consenting) Act.